dnava1/mask-detection/README.md

 # Mask Detection

 ![ezgif com-gif-maker(1)](https://user-images.githubusercontent.com/90110498/163665926-174ada17-8238-4764-88f2-c8c8500bad32.gif)
-### Face mask detection using Python, Pytorch, and ultralytics/yolov5

 Custom model was trained using the YOLO algorithm to detect face masks
 ## Photo Detection
 Model can be used for detecting masks in photos